jewettaij/moltemplate/examples/all_atom/force_field_OPLSAA/functionalized_nanotubes_NH2/README.md

 ### Requirements

-To run this you must have a version of LAMMPS which has been compiled with support for the optional RIGID package.
-(See the [run.in.nvt](run.in.nvt) file for more details.)
-Running at NVT defintely does not require this.
+To run this you must have a version of LAMMPS which has been compiled with support for the optional MOLECULE and RIGID packages.
+If you encounter errors when running LAMMPS then see [this page](https://lammps.sandia.gov/doc/Build_package.html) for instructions to compile LAMMPS with these packages enabled.

 ### Notes: